West Texas Adventure 2019

-We made excellent time driving down I-10 east, with a mostly west-blowing tail wind, and arrived back at South Llano River State Park at noon.
+We made good time driving down I-10 East, with a west-blowing tailwind, and arrived at South Llano River State Park at noon.
 We backed into campsite 45 and left the trailer attached to the truck.
-We knew we would be leaving early on Friday and there was no point in disconnecting, especially since the slope of our campsite made the truck-attached-to-the-trailer combo perfectly level.
+We knew we would be getting on the road early on Friday, and there was no point in disconnecting, especially since the slope of our campsite made the truck-attached-to-the-trailer combo perfectly level.

-After we plugged in the power and extended the slide, we grabbed our birding gear and went for a hike down the Interpretive Trail through the turkey roost area.
+After we plugged into the power pole and extended the slide, we grabbed our birding gear and went for a hike down the Interpretive Trail through the turkey roost area.
 We saw several birds along the way, including an Ash-throated Flycatcher, a Vermilion Flycatcher, and a herd of spotted deer in the distance.
-On the way back to camp, we stopped by the Juniper blind.
-We saw all of the usual bird suspects, plus a Catbird that was missing his tail, and a Spotted Towhee (in the same spot, at the same blind, as we had seen it in previous years).
-We headed back to camp, after a long day, and had dinner of grilled burgers on whole wheat buns.
+On the way back to camp, we stopped by the Juniper Blind.
+We saw all the usual bird suspects, a Catbird (missing his tail) and a Spotted Towhee (in the same spot, at the same blind, as we had seen it in previous years).
+We headed back to camp after a long day and had dinner of grilled burgers on whole wheat buns.